jedieaston/clusterFriend/README.md

 Just do docker build . (or if you aren't somewhere with docker, pip install -r requirements.txt && cd clusterFriend && gunicorn -p 8080 app:app)

-\* you know, with nginx.
+\* you know, with nginx or traefik or caddy or whatever.
 I was keeping it simple, most k8s work I've done I use separate proxy stuff. and fly does it for you.